-- Conflict Desert Storm II, also set during The Gulf War.
+- Conflict Desert Storm II: Back To Baghdad, also set during The Gulf War.

 - Conflict Vietnam moves the setting to The Vietnam War, starting out immediately before the Tet Offensive.